imagej/imagej.github.io/_pages/help/editing/code.md

 log.error("I'm a what?");
 {% endhighlight %}
 {% endcapture %}
-{% include example code=liquid-highlight-code result=liquid-highlight-result %}
+{% include code-example code=liquid-highlight-code result=liquid-highlight-result %}

 The `highlight` directive and code fences are separate features, but functionally very similar.
 If code fences are not working as you like,